OnkelTem/anki-dm/README.md

 ## Important GUID notes

-When you import a deck with existing data, GUID values are encoded using the model's UUID:
+Initial implementation allowed you to preserve original notes IDs.
+When you imported a deck with existing data, GUID values were encoded using the model's UUID:

 ```
 new_guid = original_guid - model_uuid
 ```

-Apparently when we build a deck that we've just imported we can now restore the original GUIDs by a reverse procedure - decoding:
+Apparently when we built a deck that we'd imported, we could restore the original GUIDs by a reverse procedure - decoding:

 ```
 original_guid = new_guid + model_uuid
 ```

-Basically this allows us to continue studying our favorite deck when we migrate it from `*.apkg` to Anki DM.
-But if you create a new deck variant **with new model UUID** then all GUIDs be also new and won't lead to a conflict inside Anki.
+This made it possible to continue studying our favorite deck when we migrated it from `*.apkg` to Anki DM.
+And while this perfectly worked in Anki for Desktop it turned to be broken in AnkiDroid which is very bad at updating decks.

+For this reason we basically cannot continue using original UUIDs anymore and they are deliberately overwritten with new values.
+What this means is that if you imported some deck and then built it using Anki DM, it will be treated as a new deck by Anki Desktop/Droid.

+What is guaranteed however is the persistence of notes across builds.

 ## Installation